Dedicated Medical Imaging Professionals

 Bone Density (DEXA)

-Breast MRI is a non-invasive procedure using magnetic resonance imaging (MRI) that allows doctors to see what the inside of the breast looks like to diagnose and treat medical conditions.
+Breast MRI is a non-invasive procedure that uses magnetic resonance imaging (MRI) to allow doctors to see what the inside of the breast looks like to diagnose and treat medical conditions.

 Multi-detector (or mutli-slice) computer tomography scan, also known as MDCT, CT or CAT scan, is a commonly used noninvasive test that helps physicians diagnose a large number of medical conditions.